kyilmaz2421/Pentago-SwapAI/README.md

 This project got me very excited and inspired me to build another A.I for the 2048 mini-game on my own time as a passion project which is also on my Github.

+# Additional Information

-NOTE: only the files in `src/StudentPlayer` were authoured by me the remaining code is starter code to run a server to facilitate competitions and testing
+Only the files in `src/StudentPlayer` were authoured by me the remaining code is starter code to run a server to facilitate competitions and testing